andychien009/csv-reorder/README.md

 chmod 744 ~/bin/csv-reorder.py
 ```

 ## General Use Overview
-To use the tool first supply the following 4 flags and their respective
+To use the tool you must run this from command prompt to supply the following 4
-arguments to see a preview {--data-file, --data-file-sep, --def-file,
+flags and their respective arguments to see a preview for the operation {
---def-file-sep}
+--data-file, --data-file-sep, --def-file, --def-file-sep}

 Once satisfied with the overview of the output, supply the {--out-file} flag
 and and the output file to produce the re-ordered file